mahadikprasad15/Sales-prediction-for-BigMart/README.md

 One of the feature, contained more than 25% of missing values, and didn't seem to be possible to fill exactly, so it was dropped.
 Label Encoding was done on the categorical features.
-Some basic models and ensemble models were used, and attempts were made to improve predictions by feature selection Since this is a regression taskm, chi squared and annova wont work.
+Some basic models and ensemble models were used, and attempts were made to improve predictions by feature selection Since this is a regression task, chi squared and annova wont work.
 RFE was also tried and yeilded the maximum performance.